-where by $\R \cup \{i,j\}$ is meant the set of resources~$\R$ supplemented by the further resources~$i$ and~$j$, and where, as the contribution of the resources~$i$ and~$j$ tends to zero, the percentage error in the relation~\eqref{eq:3} becomes negligible.
-This smoothness assumption is a essentially a form of differentiability assumption---see the discussion on firm capacity below---and is generally well satisfied in most applications and for most risk metrics, including those discussed above. \footnote{The smoothness assumption is not guaranteed: it is possible to imagine (in a very artificial situation) that two capacity-providing resources~$i$ and~$j$ might each make identical reductions in risk, as measured by the metric~$\rho$, but be such that the use of both together achieved no further reduction in risk than the use of either singly, in which case~\eqref{eq:3} would fail.} In the extended example of Section~\ref{sec:examples}, which is chosen to be reasonably representative of a system such as that in GB, we check the applicability of both the above assumptions.
+where, as above, $\Rij$ denotes the set of resources~$\R$ supplemented by the further resources~$i$ and~$j$, and where, as the contribution of the resource~$j$ reduces in size, the percentage error in the relation~\eqref{eq:3} becomes negligible.
+This smoothness assumption is essentially a form of differentiability assumption---see below---and is generally well satisfied in most applications and for most risk metrics. \footnote{The smoothness assumption is not guaranteed: it is possible to imagine that two capacity-providing resources~$i$ and~$j$ might each make identical reductions in risk, as measured by~$\rho$, but be such that the use of both together achieved no further reduction in risk than the use of either singly, in which case~\eqref{eq:3} would fail.} In the extended example of Section~\ref{sec:examples}, which is chosen to be reasonably representative of a system such as that in GB, we check the applicability of both the above assumptions.

-The concept of \emph{firm capacity}, defined as energy supply which is guaranteed to be available up to a given constant rate throughout the overall period under consideration, plays a particular role as a \emph{reference measure} in assessing the usefulness of other forms of capacity providing resource---see Section~\ref{sec:equiv-firm-capac}.
-In the special case where we consider variations about the set of resources~$\R$ given by variations in firm capacity, it is therefore helpful to write (in a mild abuse of notation) $\R+y$ for the set of resources~$\R$ supplemented by firm capacity able to supply energy at a further constant rate~$y$, and to allow that $y$ may be continuously varied.
-In particular this will be important when we consider \emph{equivalent firm capacity} below.
-Then it is straightforward to show that, for such variation, the above smoothness assumption implies that there exists the \emph{derivative} $\rho'(\R)$ of $\rho(\R)$ with respect to firm capacity; the latter is such that, for small variations of the total resource~$\R$ by firm capacity~$y$,
+The concept of \emph{firm capacity}, defined as energy supply which is guaranteed to be available up to a given constant rate throughout the overall period under consideration, plays a role as a \emph{reference measure} in assessing the usefulness of other forms of resource---see Section~\ref{sec:equiv-firm-capac}.
+In considering variations about the set of resources~$\R$ given by variations in firm capacity, we also write (analogously to the above) $\R+y$ for the set of resources~$\R$ supplemented by firm capacity able to supply energy at a further constant rate~$y$; we further allow that $y$ may be continuously varied.
+This will be important when we consider \emph{equivalent firm capacity} below.
+It is straightforward to show that, for such variation, the above smoothness assumption implies that there exists the \emph{derivative} $\rho'(\R)$ of $\rho(\R)$ with respect to firm capacity; this is such that, for small variations of the total resource~$\R$ by firm capacity~$y$,

 (the relative error in this approximation tending to zero as $y$ tends to zero).
 This derivative plays an important role in subsequent analysis.